Ramy-Uptown/Uptown-FS/README.md

 - Vite HMR configured to work behind Codespaces.

 7) Recent Fixes and Changes
-Timestamp convention: prefix new bullets with [YYYY-MM-DD] (UTC) to track when changes were applied.
-Optionally include time as [YYYY-MM-DD HH:MM].
+Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
 - Resolved App.jsx merge conflicts; rateLocked computed once from unitInfo.
 - Switched host API port to 3001 and updated client to talk to 3001.
 - Added .devcontainer/devcontainer.json with forwardPorts and postStartCommand.